Sebastianhju/Runeterra-5e/Runes.md

 ### Presence of Mind <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Precision/PresenceOfMind.png" Align=left width=7% height=7%>

-Whenever you score a takedown on a creature of a _Challenge Rating_ of 1 or higher, you gain mana equal to your level.
+Whenever you score a takedown on a creature of a _Challenge Rating_ of 1 or higher, you gain mana equal to your proficiency bonus.

 ---